 Perhaps drones’ most significant HVACR application lies in their ability to inspect rooftop units.
 Using a drone allows a technician to gather any pertinent visual information before ascending to the top of a building.
 Additionally, drones can capture film of technicians and contractors in action, be used for promotional reasons, and provide an eye in the sky to observe numerous other actions that have yet to be considered or explored.

 Currently viewed as a relatively unknown job site asset, it’s quite possible that drones may soon become commonplace for commercial HVAC technicians nationwide.

-“I actually have a drone and was planning on using it for commercial HVAC use, but the Federal Aviation Administration [FAA] has some pretty stringent requirements,” said Alan Slabodkin, vice president of Western Allied in Southern California.
+“I actually have a drone and was planning on using it for commercial HVAC use, but the Federal Aviation Administration [FAA] has some pretty stringent requirements,” said Alan Slabodkin, vice president of Western Allied in Santa Fe Springs, California.
 “After learning of these rules, we dropped the idea and never really went beyond that.”